kinskiwu/blink-r-api/README.md

 });
 ```

+## Stretch Features

+### Maintainability

+- **Automated Testing:** Implement comprehensive unit and integration tests to ensure code changes do not break existing functionality.
+- **Continuous Integration/Continuous Deployment (CI/CD):** Set up CI/CD pipelines to automate testing and deployment processes, ensuring that only thoroughly tested code is deployed.

+### Performance

+- **Caching Strategy:** Implement an in-memory caching layer using Redis to store and quickly retrieve high-traffic URLs and pre-aggregated analytics data, with regular updates and TTL policies (e.g.1 hour) ensuring data freshness and reduced database queries for enhanced performance.
+- **Load Balancing:** Use load balancers to distribute traffic evenly across servers, preventing any single server from becoming a bottleneck.

+### Security

+- **Rate Limiting:** Implement rate limiting to prevent abuse and mitigate DDoS attacks.
+- **HTTPS Enforcement:** Ensure all data is transmitted securely over HTTPS to protect against man-in-the-middle attacks.
+- **Data Sanitization:** Employ strict input validation and sanitization to protect against SQL injection, XSS, and other injection attacks.

+## Availability
+- **Redundancy:** Deploy the application across multiple data centers to ensure availability in the event of a data center failure.

+## Scalability

+- **Database Sharding:** Implement database sharding to distribute data across multiple databases, improving read/write performance as the dataset grows.

 ## How to Use the API with `curl`

+Make sure to replace placeholders like `<full-long-url>`, `<short-url-id>`, and `<time-frame>` with actual values when using these commands.

 ### Shorten URL
 To shorten a long URL, use the following command: